The Time Is Now (Millennium): Plot

-Continuing from "The Fourth Horseman", several Millennium Group members in biohazard suits sanitize and clear out a house in El Cajon, California, where a family succumbed to the viral outbreak; outside, dozens of bird corpses litter the ground.
+Continuing from the preceding episode, several Millennium Group members in hazmat suits sanitize and clear out a house in El Cajon, California, where a family succumbed to the viral outbreak; outside, dozens of dead birds litter the ground.

-Group member Frank Black (Lance Henriksen) returns to the yellow house with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady).
-Black realizes the family home holds painful memories and decides to move away; the mail contains a deed from his late father, who had left him a cabin in the woods.
-However, he has decided to remain with the Group, as despite his belief they are dangerous he feels a responsibility to utilize their resources and ability to predict future events for good; Catherine, though understanding, is upset.
-Later, Black meets with Richard Gilbert (Glenn Morshower), who is trying to convince Black to join his private security firm.
+Group member Frank Black (Lance Henriksen) returns to his former home with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady).
+He realizes the house holds painful memories and decides to move away; the mail contains a deed from his late father, who had left him a cabin in the woods.
+However, Black decides to remain with the Group, despite his belief they are dangerous, feeling a responsibility to utilize their resources and ability to predict future events for good; Catherine, though understanding, is upset.

+Later, Black meets with Richard Gilbert (Glenn Morshower), who is trying to convince him to join his private security firm, The Trust.
 Despite accepting his offer previously, Black now declines.
 Gilbert warns him their lives may be threatened by the Group's activities.
 After he leaves, several Group members appear, telling Black they are focused more on humanity as a collective than saving the lives of individual people.
 The next day, Black learns that Gilbert has died in a car accident; although he believes the vehicle was tampered with, there is no evidence.

 Peter Watts (Terry O'Quinn) tells Black that he broke into the Group network after being locked out.
-He recovered information about the Marburg Virus, which was discovered by bio-weapons scientists in the former Soviet Union and has been living dormant in bird species since the end of the Cold War; it may now be making a resurgence in the United States after a previous minor outbreak in 1986.
-Watts reveals that a vaccine has been developed by the Group, but only in sufficient quantities for its members; Watts and Black were unknowingly vaccinated while in quarantine after coming in contact with an infected corpse.
+He recovered information about the virus, which was discovered by Soviet bio-weapons scientists and has been living dormant in bird species since the end of the Cold War; it may now be making a resurgence in the U.S. after a previous minor outbreak in 1986.
+Watts reveals that a vaccine has been developed by the Group, but only in sufficient quantities for its members.
+Watts and Black were unknowingly vaccinated while in quarantine after coming in contact with an infected corpse.
 Black asks Watts to locate Lara Means (Kristen Cloke), another Group member, as he is concerned by several rambling phone messages he's received from her.